Ukraine

 Key limitations to currency transactions

-- Generally, payments abroad are prohibited (for details please see our comments below).
+Certain payments abroad are prohibited (for details please see our comments below).

 Remittance/movement of funds across the Ukrainian border by individuals

-- under the special limits of National Bank of Ukraine
+- under the special limits of National Bank of Ukraine;

-- operations of international financial institutions, settlements with such international financial institutions, or settlements under the transactions for purchasing goods using funds granted by international financial institutions, etc.
+- operations of international financial institutions, settlements with such international financial institutions or settlements under the transactions for purchasing goods using funds granted by international financial institutions, etc.

 Choice of business entity